blarApp/code-base-agent/README.md

 You can find more examples in the folder 'examples'.
 They are comprehensive jupiter notebooks that guide you from creating the graph to deploying the agent.

-_*Note: The supported language for now is python, we are going to include Typescript (or other language) if you ask for it enough.
+_*Note: The supported languages for now are python, javascript and typescript.
+We are going to include C and C++ (or other language) if you ask for it enough.
 So don't hesitate to reach out through the [issues](https://github.com/blarApp/code-base-agent/issues) or directly to benjamin@blar.io or jose@blar.io*_